-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Speaker.
-Thank you for raising this question.
-Your assessment is completely true, as this is a very traumatic issue, I think for us all.

-It impacts us all, nevertheless, ever since we were provided with this report, I have tasked the assessment of all offices and staff in these sectors, particularly related to follow-up cases and whether the proper actions are being undertaken for children under their care, the investigations as well.
+(interpretation): Thank you, Mr. Speaker.
+Thank you for asking that question.
+Your assessment is completely true, as this is a very traumatic issue, I think, that impacts us all.
+Nevertheless, ever since we were provided with this report, I have tasked the assessment of all offices and staff in these sectors, particularly related to follow-up cases and whether the proper actions are being undertaken for children under their care, including the investigations.

-There are different categories of care, starting with (interpretation ends) foster child (interpretation) as they are all different levels of care and the details of each category are now being carefully reviewed, and furthermore, when I spoke about the community cases and their status, we are updating them as the corrective remedies are already detailed out.
+There are different categories of care, starting with (interpretation ends) foster child, (interpretation) as they are all different levels of care and the details of each category are now being carefully reviewed.
+Furthermore, when I spoke about the community cases and their status, we are updating them as the corrective remedies are already outlined.
+These are what we are currently reviewing and how best to enhance or address the changes required.

-These are what we are currently investigating, and how best to enhance or address the changes required, however, the social workers have specific duties, such as the need to conduct an investigation into children who are potentially in worrisome situations.
-The social workers are also now aware, especially in light of the report, the need to improve their mandated duties, particularly the need to perform deeper investigations on the care required and the need to follow-up on the action items based on the review of the previous investigations.
+However, the social workers have specific duties, such as the need to conduct an investigation into children who are potentially in worrisome situations.
+The social workers are also now aware, especially in light of the report, of the need to improve their mandated duties, particularly the need to perform deeper investigations on the care required and the need to follow up on the action items based on the review of the previous investigations.
 Thank you, Mr. Speaker.